 - Apple.
-My addition to Keri’s recipe.
 A sweet and crisp variety like Honeycrisp, Fuji, or gala works best here.

 - Honey.
 Most old-fashioned cranberry sauce recipes use sugar, but I love that honey is more natural, and it tastes wonderful paired with orange.

-- Toast the walnuts, then transfer to a plate to cool.
+- Toast the Walnuts.
+Transfer to a plate to cool.

-- Add the walnuts, pulsing until roughly chopped.
+- Add the Walnuts.
+Pulse until roughly chopped.

 There is so much you can do with cranberry relish!
 Here are a few suggestions.

 - Spoon some over the top of a block of softened cream cheese, and serve it with crackers as an appetizer.

 - Serve it over the top of vanilla yogurt or Blender Whole Wheat Waffles with a light pour of maple syrup for breakfast.
 YUM!